tobigross/heart_failure_prediction/checklist.md

         As a recruiter, I can’t tell which four ML models you used, why you chose them, and how they performed.

-        Include performance metrics (accuracy, F1, ROC-AUC) for each model so I can see your ability to evaluate trade-offs.

     Business framing is thin

         Right now, it reads like a tech experiment.
 Employers like projects that frame a real-world problem, even if it’s hypothetical.

         Example: “This tool could be used by cardiologists to quickly assess risk factors during routine check-ups.”

-    Code quality is unknown

-        On a resume, I’d want to see a GitHub link with a clean repo structure:

-        /etl
-        /models
-        /api
-        /frontend
-        /reports
-        README.md
-        requirements.txt
-        docker-compose.yml (optional but great)

         README should have a “How to Run” section and a diagram of the pipeline.